Secondary Hypertension: What Every Patient Should Know

 Diagnostic Testing

 Diagnosing secondary hypertension requires detective work.
-Your doctor will start with a detailed history about your symptoms, medications, and family background.
-They'll perform a physical exam looking for specific signs like unusual sounds over your arteries or enlarged organs.
+Your doctor will start with a detailed history about your symptoms, medications, and family background, plus a physical exam looking for specific signs.

 Blood tests check your kidney function, electrolyte levels, and hormone concentrations.
 A simple ratio between aldosterone and renin hormones can screen for adrenal gland problems.
 Urine tests might measure stress hormones or protein levels that indicate kidney damage.

-Imaging studies help visualize your organs.
+Imaging studies visualize your organs.
 Ultrasound can assess kidney size and blood flow.
 CT or MRI scans might reveal adrenal gland tumors or kidney artery narrowing.
-A sleep study can diagnose sleep apnea if your symptoms suggest this condition.
+A sleep study can diagnose sleep apnea if symptoms suggest it.

 Your doctor will choose tests based on your specific situation.
 Not everyone needs every test, and positive screening results often require additional confirmation before starting treatment.